bulbicx/IMS-Starter-June21SDET-Marco/README.md

 STOP: To close the application
 ```

-Selecting one entity will redirect us to the use of the CRUD functionality for the option selected like it is displayed down below.
+When we choose an entity:

 ```
 customer
 ```
+It will redirect us to the use of the CRUD functionality for the option selected like it is displayed down below.

 ```
 What would you like to do with customer: